 In comedies, the joker of the pack has an absurd lack of requirements of others.
 Think Being There by Kozinski, or Forrest Gump, or Baldrick in Blackadder.
 They have a one-way relationship to others, which is lacking in complex wants and needs.

 The network of relationships

 Alexander Mackendrick’s wonderful book On Film-Making gives an example of Graham Greene at work on turning his short story into the movie The Third Man.
 (The article is attached as a download in the lesson pack for Character Mapping in our novel writing course.
 In that lesson, you will also find my own example of a network of active and believable character relationships, and how to prepare your own.)

 Here’s the character map Mackendrick prepared for The Third Man.

 Graham Greene’s description of the cast as individuals was wholly concerned with their relationships – what they want from each other – and not interested in physical descriptions whatsoever.

 Interestingly, in my favourite Greene novels, the sentimental End of the Affair and The Heart of the Matter, God is a character with which Catherine and Scobie have very real relationships depicted by what they want from Him and He wants from them!

-Instead, many good authors suggest from the responses of others to their characters what effect their physical appearance causes.
-This is beautifully and knowingly handled by Scott Fitzgerald in The Great Gatsby, where Jay Gatsby means different things to different people, but Daisy we know is beautiful because of the reactions she elicits and Daisy offers a masterclass in ‘being beautiful’ when she works hard to cause reaction by lowering her ‘low’ and ‘thrilling’ voice to make people come closer to hear her.
+Instead, many good authors suggest their main characters’ appearances through how other characters feel about and respond to them.
+This is beautifully and knowingly handled by F. Scott Fitzgerald in The Great Gatsby.
+Jay Gatsby means different things to different people, but Daisy is one character we know is beautiful because of the reactions she elicits.
+Daisy offers a masterclass in ‘being beautiful’ when she works hard to cause reaction by lowering her ‘low’ and ‘thrilling’ voice to make people come closer to hear her.